provenance-io/docs/running-a-node/running-a-node-1/securing-a-validator.md

 **Private Sentry Nodes**

 These nodes are the last line of network protection for the validator nodes.
-They will connect to the public sentry's in order to continue to relay the provenance network but additionally can be used to connect to specific partners.
+They will connect to the public sentry's in order to continue to relay the Provenance Blockchain network but additionally can be used to connect to specific partners.
 As an example, if you would like to partner with Company X, you could allow them to connect directly to this layer and whitelist their access via firewall rules.
 These nodes additionally would require you to add the validator node ids to the  **private\_peer**_**\_**_**ids** in the config.toml file.
 This will ensure they will not be gossiped on the network.
 Additional recommended configuration is listed below.

 **Sentry Node Configuration**